 My Father married a country girl and the rest is history, so to speak.

-After 2 years in the culinary program at George Brown College, I went on to apprentice and work in various food establishments – from a doughnut bakery to a top hotel kitchen!
+After 2 years in the culinary program at George Brown College, I went on to apprentice and work in various food establishments – from a doughnut bakery to a top hotel kitchen and competed on Chopped Canada! (story below)

 Being an archaeologist and artist outside of the kitchen I brought my love of history and my artistic skills to the cakes, cookies, and confections with zeal and flair and have won critical acclaim on more than one occasion for my innovative approach to creating outside the box.